 I’m now on a plane back to home sweet sunny San Diego.
 As soon as I arrive home I’ll be heading straight into the kitchen!
-I have so many awesome recipe ideas that I can’t wait to create, then share with you all for Thanksgiving, Friendsgiving & Thanksgiving leftovers!
+I have so many awesome recipe ideas that I can’t wait to create and share with you all for Thanksgiving, Friendsgiving & Thanksgiving leftovers!

-Easily make this delicious Mediterranean Lamb & Mushroom Pasta recipe in one dish in under an hour!
+Ground lamb recipes are a delicious way to mix up easy weeknight dinners, like this Mediterranean Lamb & Mushroom Pasta recipe, made in one pot in under an hour!

 About a month ago, I had the pleasure of joining my new friends at Superior Farms in Northern California to meet some of their ranchers, check out the farms where their lambs graze and learn more about their delicious lamb products.